kaimit/competitor-tracker/readme.md

 # AI Model Release Tracker

-A tool to monitor and immediately notify you about new model releases from AI competitors.
+A tool to monitor and immediately notify you about new model releases from AI competitors including OpenAI, Anthropic, Google DeepMind, xAI, Meta AI, DeepSeek, Baidu, and Qwen.

 ## Overview

-This service continuously monitors various sources for announcements of new AI models from competitors and sends real-time notifications when a new model is detected.
+This service continuously monitors official websites, GitHub repositories, and HuggingFace model releases for announcements of new AI models from major competitors and sends real-time notifications when a new model is detected.

 ## Key Features